frypatch/The-Price-of-Remembering/book/CHAPTER_25.md

 These streets had forgotten how to be part of the city at all.

-The stones were old, damp with forgotten rain.
-The archway narrowed above us, pulling the street into a passage the sunlight had abandoned decades ago.
+The stones were old, unkept, and slippery with algae.
+The archways narrowed above us, pulling the street into a passage the sunlight had abandoned decades ago.
 A single thief’s lamp flickered dimly from a rusted alcove.

 The kind of place forgotten men made use of.